Devanoper/23B1540_AIC/T_Q2/how-to-use.md

 * replace titles in runner.py , currently they are acadmeic councillor

 ## final run
-* in the command terminal of the T_Q2 directory , write 'python' then 'streamlit run runner.py' , the chatot should open in your default browser NOTE : It may take 1-2 mins if your txt file is large , as in the case of ugrulebook
+* in the command terminal of the T_Q2 directory , write 'streamlit run runner.py' , the chatot should open in your default browser
+NOTE : It may take 1-2 mins if your txt file is large , as in the case of ugrulebook